telicent-oss/smart-caches-core/docs/security/index.md

 > creation, access rights, etc. Access to an object is authorized or denied depending upon whether the required (e.g.,
 > policy-defined) correlation can be made between the attributes of that object and of the requesting subject.

-In our implementation of this model data has a `Security-Label` applied to it which is an RDF-ABAC expression providing basic logical policy for who can access data.
+In our implementation of this model, data has a `Security-Label` applied to it which is an RDF-ABAC expression providing basic logical policy for who can access data.
 For example the label expression `clearance=S && (nationality=UK ||
 nationality=US)` expresses that a user must hold `S` level clearance and be of either `UK` or `US` nationality.